jimnarey/amiga-600-build/README.md

 These steps cover setting up Musashi, one of the two Motorola 68000-series emulators which can be used to run the PiStorm.
 Unlike the alternative, Emu68, it runs on top of a full Linux OS (Raspberry Pi OS).
 This has advantages and disadvantages.
 To avoid crashes on reset, it also needs a particular firmware to be flashed to the PiStorm.

+> Even if you only plan on using Emu68, it's worth going as far as building and running `buptest.sh` which will tell you whether the PiStorm is properly attached to the Amiga 600 mainboard and the CLPD is properly flashed.

 Download the Raspberry Pi OS Buster Lite image from [here](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy).
 The [main PiStorm GitHub page](https://github.com/captain-amygdala/pistorm) includes specific instructions for using Raspberry Pi Bullseye but doing so may fail when it comes to flashing the CLPD built into the PiStorm.
 The easiest solution is just to use the older, Buster version of the OS.

 > The problem with Bullseye is that it includes a newer version of openocd which will not flash at least some of the CLPDs which may be used in the PiStorm (it can be built with any of several).
 One solution is to install the older, working version of openocd in Bullseye (0.10.0) but it's easier to simply use Buster while it remains easily available.